 Students receive a comprehensive education in the biomedical sciences through the Mayo Graduate School core courses.
 In addition, specialized tutorials and journal clubs provide advanced training in the broad areas of molecular virology, host-cell interactions, tumor immunology, gene therapy of metabolic diseases, cancer gene therapy and vector development.

 Students are introduced to the laboratories participating in the program.
-You will have the opportunity to visit these laboratories and to select three in which you will spend eight weeks participating in a research project.
+You have the opportunity to visit these laboratories and select three in which you spend eight weeks participating in a research project.

-In conjunction with the laboratory rotations, you will begin fulfilling the core curriculum requirements as well as the virology and gene therapy requirements.
+In conjunction with the laboratory rotations, you begin fulfilling the core curriculum requirements as well as the virology and gene therapy requirements.
 Most students complete the core courses by the end of their first year.

-Together with your thesis adviser, you will select faculty to participate in your Mayo Graduate School Thesis Advisory Committee.
-Thesis committee meetings will assess the trajectory and evaluate progress of your thesis research project on a regular basis.
-Upon completion, you will write a thesis and present your findings in seminar form.
+Together with your thesis adviser, you select faculty members to participate in your Mayo Graduate School Thesis Advisory Committee.
+Thesis committee meetings assess the trajectory and evaluate the progress of your thesis research project on a regular basis.
+Upon completion, you write a thesis and present your findings in seminar form.
 This is followed by a thesis defense.